 - Show the children the teaching poster or the cover of the children's leaflet for chapter 2.
-Ask the children: - -What do you think Jamal and Abby are doing?

-(playing pretend at the family center) - -What might they be saying to each other? (talking about their pretend play and their favorite thing in religion class) - Invite the children to listen carefully to discover what Jamal and Abby like about religion class.
+Point to and read the title "Jamal and Abby" aloud to the children.
+Ask the children: - -What do you think Jamal and Abby are doing? (playing pretend at the family center) - -What might they be saying to each other? (talking about their pretend play and their favorite thing in reliaion class) - Invite the children to listen carefully to discover what Jamal and Abby like about religion class.